Obapelumi/adosearch/README.md

 }
 ```

 Here we specify the columns we want to search through by calling the `search` function from adosearch which creates a Query Scope.

-We can apply your search scope like so:
+Now we can apply the search scope:

 ```ts
 User.query().withScopes((scopes) => scopes.search(searchString))
 ```

-You could also specify the columns to search on the fly like so:
+We could also specify the columns to search on the fly like so:

 ```ts
 User.query().withScopes((scopes) => scopes.search(searchString, ['name', 'email']))